appclacks/cabourotte/README.md

 ### Health

-THe `/health` or `/healthz` endpoints can be used to check is the daemon is running or not.
+The `/health` or `/healthz` endpoints can be used to check is the daemon is running or not.

+### Metrics

+The `/metrics` endpoint reports (using the Prometheus format):

+- Generic metrics about the application and its components.
+- For each healthcheck, the number of failed or successful healthcheck and the time for the healthchecks to be executed (as a prometheus histogram).

 ## Hot reload